 Candidates can file from Monday, Dec.
 2 through Wednesday, Dec.
 4, 2019.
 26 O.S. § 13A-105.
 Keep in mind that filings must take place before the close of business at the county election board.

-The school board general election is April 7, 2020.
-If more than two candidates file during the December filing period for an open seat or unexpired term, the election will be Tuesday, Feb.
+School board general elections were set for April 7,2020 but have been rescheduled for June 30,2020, because of the COVID-19 pandemic.
+If more than two candidates file during the December filing period for an open seat or unexpired term, the election was be Tuesday, Feb.
 11, 2020.
-If no candidate receives more than 50 percent of the vote, the top two candidates will proceed to the school board general election on Tuesday, April 2, 2019.
-26 O.S. § 13A-103.
+If no candidate received more than 50 percent of the vote, the top two candidates will proceed to the school board general election, which will now be June 30, 2020.
 A candidate who receives a majority of the vote (50% + 1) is elected.

 To be eligible to be a candidate for member of the board of education of a school district, a person must have resided in the district for at least six months preceding the first day of the filing period, and have been a registered voter registered with the county election board at an address located within the geographical boundaries of the district for six months preceding the first day of the filing period.
 In school districts that have been divided into election districts, a candidate must have resided in the district for six months preceding the first day of the filing period and have been a registered voter registered within the county election board at an address located within the geographical boundaries of the election district for six months preceding the first day of the filing period.
 26 O.S. § 13A-106.